Alex-s-Network/GastricV1/README.md

 ## 🔧 How It Works

-GastricV1 routes your internet traffic through secure servers, encrypting your connection and masking your IP address.
+Melon Unblocker routes your internet traffic through secure servers, encrypting your connection and masking your IP address.
 This allows you to bypass network restrictions while keeping your online activities private.

 ## 📝 Usage